Aguiguan: Geography

 Aguijan is only 7.09 sqkm in size, with a length of 4.7 km and a width of 1.8 km.
 It is covered by a mix of forests and fields.
 Due to its sheer steep cliffs, the island has no natural harbors, bays, or beaches, making boat landings difficult, and it has no permanent human population.

-The Tastumi fishing bank is in the vicinity of Aguigan.
+The Tastumi fishing bank is in the vicinity of Aguiguan.